Lab Members

 THESIS STUDENT

-Emily is a sophomore in Pierson College, originally from Torrance, California (just outside of LA).
+Emily is a senior in Pierson College, originally from Torrance, California (just outside of LA).
 Emily is studying cognitive science and is passionate about prison abolition and other social justice work.
 She love dogs (especially her chihuahua mix, Callie), running, and oatly soft serve.

 Vanessa Anaya